Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-Provides explicit context: 'Useful when sam_get_opportunity returned a description URL instead of inline body, or for an LLM-friendly text dump.'
-This clarifies when to use, though doesn't explicitly state when not to use or name alternatives beyond sam_get_opportunity.
+The description explicitly states when to use the tool: 'when sam_get_opportunity returned a description URL instead of inline body, or for an LLM-friendly text dump'.
+It provides context and mentions a sibling tool, but does not explicitly state when not to use it.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.